For abortion, Minnesota-North Dakota border is a literal divide

 —

-Kromenaker is a petite 50-year-old — full of nervous energy, a devotee of "Star Wars" and the Minnesota Twins, married with a grown daughter and two grown stepchildren — who sits at the center of North Dakota's abortion debate.
+Kromenaker is 50 years old — full of nervous energy, a devotee of "Star Wars" and the Minnesota Twins, married with a grown daughter and two grown stepchildren — who sits at the center of North Dakota's abortion debate.

 She used to be on the opposite side.
 Raised Catholic in Plymouth, she went to Christian music festivals with her high school boyfriend, and she read anti-abortion books.
 A bumper sticker in her dorm room at Moorhead State read "God is pro-life."